Vanguard - Best for low fees and a simple investment structure

 Investment choices: There is a very limited range of investments on the Vanguard platform, but this is no bad thing for newer investors or those who take a hands-off approach.
 You can’t invest in individual company stocks through Vanguard.
 Instead, you have access to around 85 Vanguard funds.
 These funds offer access to global companies and bonds.

 Fees: There are typically no dealing fees.
-Annual management fees are just 0.15%, capped at £375 a year, on top of fund fees averaging 0.20% a year.
-This makes Vanguard’s SIPP a very low-cost option for investors with a portfolio of less than £100,000.
+Annual management fees for accounts with more than £32,000 invested across Vanguard are just 0.15%, capped at £375 a year, on top of fund fees averaging 0.20% a year.
+Note, however, that investors with less than £32,000 invested are now charged an annual fee of £48 which can be expensive for smaller portfolios.

 Platform: The website is easy to navigate and you can filter funds by region, risk level or management type.
 There is not yet a mobile app available to all users but one is currently being tested.
 For an even deeper dive, check out my full review of Vanguard.